Shazzadul-Shakib/BookswapHub/README.md

-# Project Name: Bookswap Hub
+#  Bookswap Hub

+## Description
-This is a web application where people can share his collection of books with people with certain condition but not money.
+This is a web application where people can share their collection of books with people with certain condition but not money.

+## Technology used
+- React
+- Tailwind CSS
+- RTK Query
+- Cloudinary
+- Firebase
+- Node js
+- Express js
+- Mongoose
+- MongoDB

+## Key Features
+- User can add book
+- User can Borrow book by confirmation code from owner
+- User can bookmark book
+- User can reject borrow request
+- User can delete rejected request
+- User can update profile